ahmetozdemirrr/Tetris-Game-Solver/Version2.0/README.md

 ### Tetris Class Functions

+* Constructors:
-* Constructors: Takes the rectangular size of the Tetris board.
+	- Takes the rectangular size of the Tetris board.

+* Add:
-* Add: Adds a Tetromino to the board.
+	- Adds a Tetromino to the board.
 The Tetromino is added at the top row in the middle.

+* Fit:
-* Fit: Rotates and moves the added Tetromino to produce the best fit when dropped to the bottom.
+	- Rotates and moves the added Tetromino to produce the best fit when dropped to the bottom.

+* Draw:
-* Draw:  the Tetris board, optionally starting the drawing from the top.
+	- Draws the Tetris board, optionally starting the drawing from the top.

 * Animate:
 	- Animates the added Tetromino dropping to the bottom of the board.